Breaking News | Katsina partners CBN to empower 500 vulnerable women

 Augustine Okezie, Katsina

-The Katsina State Government said its collaboration with the Central Bank of Nigeria (CBN) has led to the training and empowerment of 500 vulnerable women selected from across the 34 Local Government Areas of the state with start-up capitals to enhance their petty trading businesses.
+THE Katsina State Government has declared that its collaboration with the Central Bank of Nigeria (CBN) has led to the training and empowerment of 500 vulnerable women selected from across the 34 local government areas of the state with start-up capitals to enhance their petty trading businesses.

 The Commissioner further noted that in spite of the low amount the state receives from the federation account, Governor Aminu Bello Masari’s government had given premium attention to the empowerment of women and youths irrespective of their political affiliations.